michalbrys/Using-Google-Analytics-with-R/chapter5/prepare_report_in_pdf.md

 # Introduction to R Markdown

-You can use markdowns as follow:
+You can use markdown using the following examples:

 ### R Markdown options